What Is a Lookup Table?

 Using Large Lookup Tables Inefficiently

-Lookup tables should be structured efficiently; otherwise, storing excessive data can lead to memory inefficiencies and slower performance.
-Optimize lookup tables by partitioning data or using lightweight storage formats.
+If lookup tables aren’t structured properly, storing too much data can cause memory inefficiencies and slower performance.
+To avoid this, optimize large lookup tables by partitioning the data or using lightweight storage formats that reduce overhead.

 Ignoring Data Updates